THE FORGE

 Every dollar we earn is a seed.
 When planted intentionally—by giving first, saving diligently, spending wisely, and investing for the future—those seeds can grow into a bountiful harvest of gratitude, provision, security, and an enduring legacy.

-Take one simple step to sow a seed this week: pray over your finances, start a basic written budget or reach out to a trusted financial adviser or mentor.
 The hardest part is getting started.
-But once you take the first step, momentum builds.
-Pray, plan, act, and watch how God multiplies the seeds you sow.
+But once we take the first step, momentum builds.
+It’s time to plant.
+Pray, plan, act, and watch how God multiplies the seeds we sow.

 What happened next changed everything.